abdoElHodaky/tradSys/README.md

 ### Decision Support System API Design

 The Decision Support System (DSS) API is designed to be flexible and extensible, allowing integration with various external systems.
-The API follows RESTful principles and uses JSON for data exchange.
+The API follows RESTful principles and uses JSON for data exchange, with additional support for gRPC and WebSocket protocols for high-performance use cases.

 #### Key API Endpoints